inc2734/unitone-css/README.md

 # unitone CSS

 unitone CSS is a CSS framework.
-This framework was inspired by (Every Layout)[https://every-layout.dev/].
+This framework was inspired by [Every Layout](https://every-layout.dev/).

 ## GitHub
 https://github.com/inc2734/unitone-css